 Mary receives special honor because she, who once cared for the physical body of Christ, now cares, through her intercession, for the mystical body of Christ (the Church).
 Devotion to Mary differs, just as devotion to family differs, from devotion to God.
 In no way does it imply equality with God.
-When we refer to Mary’s power or speak of her being our salvation we are talking about the power of her intercession.
+When we refer to Mary’s power we are talking about the power of her intercession.
 As the Scripture says: "the prayer of a righteous person has great power" (James 5:16).

-Mary was the first Christian and a perfect example of what it means to be one.
+Mary was the first Christian.
+Her life serves as a perfect illustration of what a Christian should be.
 She was willing to do whatever God asked of her.
 She was about 14 years old when the angel Gabriel told her that she would conceive a child by the power of the Holy Spirit.
 At that time a woman could be stoned to death for bearing a child that was not her husband's.
 Despite that Mary said yes.
 She didn’t know what the future would bring but she knew that she could trust God.
 She was humble and obedient.
-Her entire ministry can be summed up by her words at the wedding at Cana: "Do whatever He [Jesus] tells you" (John 2:5).

 The Bible doesn’t tell us a lot about Mary.
 However, she does appear or is mentioned at a number of critical points.
 Here are four that I think are important: